 The word "adventure" does not need to exclusively pertain to mountain top experiences.
-The non-technical root of the word "adventure" is "advent".
+The non-technical root of word "adventure" "advent".
 Adventures in life are not merely the moments of aesthetically pleasing hatwearers holding pine cones and ferns in the woods with their eyes closed.
-Adventure can also exist in the moments of suspension over the unknown.
+Adventure can also exist in the moments suspension over the unknown.